jara001/f1tenth-rules/rules_v3.md

 - Registration is confirmed by the organizers.
 - All required forms and materials are sent to the organizers by the given deadline.
 - If applicable, the car does not differ from the submitted hardware list.
+- _Felix: This is part of the on-site registration/inspection, I'm not sure if we actually need this section...
+We could add it as a "Checklist" in general_

 ## On-site registration

+Upon their arrival to the competition site, the teams must promply register on-site in order to race.

-Something like: The teams have to register on-site in the given time frame.
-Exceptions are allowed as long as they are discussed with the organization team.
+- The teams have to register on-site in the given time frame.
+    - Exceptions are allowed as long as they are discussed with the organization team.
+    - If a team is late for the registration, it must inform the organizers (e.g., for flights with a tight deadline, they can send the flight number to the organizers and this is considered enough notice).

+- The on-site registration is composed of:

+    - Confirmation of team details.
+    - Pre-registration of the cars used within the competition.
+This also includes associating the car with its hardware list if a part of the registration.
+        - Organizers may allow cars without the hardware list if they can approve all required components on the spot.

-Upon completing the on-site registration the team is allowed to:
+- Upon completing the on-site registration the team is allowed to:

+    - Attend the competition.
     - Make use of the team designated area.
     - Sign in to the practice sessions.

-- ...
+- Not completing the on-site registration in time may result into a team disqualification from the competition.

 ## Practice

 Practice is a session for the teams to train and test their car directly on the track.

-When possible, the practice track should contain all track features used during the competition, but its layout may differ.
+- When possible, the practice track should contain all track features used during the competition, but its layout may differ.

 _Note: When this happens, there should be another practice session so they can map._

 _Second note: Basically before every racing part there should be a practice session on the same track layout.
 It might be a full practice or just a mapping session._

-Opt-in practices are designated on a first-come-first-serve basis.
+- Opt-in practices are designated on a first-come-first-serve basis.

-During the practice sessions:
+- During the practice sessions: (Probably removed for violations.)

     - Teams attending the practice session should be ...
     - Teams that are not taking part in the practice session should avoid the track at all times.

-Upon decision, a special practice session for mapping the track may be issued.
+- Upon decision, a special practice session for mapping the track may be issued.

+_Felix: This is never specified what it means.
+Should we specify that it is open practice with a speed limit?
+Speed limits are enforced by average measurements.
+If teams exceed the speed limit..._

+_J: Yes, we need to define that properly.
+It might be closed practice, shared practice (with limited speed)... whatever we think is suitable._

 ### Practice variants